July 27, 2022

 When buying gold coins to invest, you'll probably want to keep to more widely circulated coins.
 When you start trading in older or rarer coins, you will start paying for numismatic value—in other words, the value the coin holds as a collectible, beyond the simple price of the gold itself.

-Dealers typically sell coins, bars, and bullion for between 1% and 5% above the value of the gold itself.
-Although in the 2020s, that number has sometimes risen as high as 10% due to demand.[3]
+Dealers typically sell coins, bars, and bullion for between 1% - 5% above the value of the gold itself (and even as high as 10% more in the 2020s due to demand.[3]
+That means you'll have to pay more than spot price, and you most likely won't be able to sell for exact spot price.

-• The larger the gold piece, the harder it is to sell.
-Large pieces of gold cost a lot of money.
-Therefore, these have lower liquidity.
+And also, the larger the gold piece, the harder it is to sell.
+Large pieces of gold cost a lot of money, so they're less liquid.
 You'll likely have an easier time selling multiple coins than a single massive bar.

 If you're investing in physical gold for the long term, consider doing it through a physical gold IRA.
 There are plenty of reputable dealers out there who will walk you through opening an account and funding it.

-What is the advantage of buying gold through a Gold or Precious Metals IRA?
+What is the advantage of buying gold through a gold IRA?
 You save money on taxes.

 The IRS taxes gold as a collectible.
-This means you'll pay a rate of 28% for capital gains.[4]
+This means you'll pay a rate of 28% for capital gains[4] if you buy and sell gold outside of an IRA.

 Next, let's look at what's known as paper gold.
 Paper gold investments reflect the price of gold without providing you with ownership of physical gold.